CodeMaestro-dev/social-link-web-app/README.md

 Users should be able to:

-- See hover and focus states for all interactive elements on the page and click on links to redirect them to the users social liks
+- See hover and focus states for all interactive elements on the page and click on links to redirect them to the user's social links.

 ### Links